Alberta Divorce Basics

 If you want an Alberta Divorce you must file the documents in the appropriate location a Calgary divorce is filed at the new downtown Court centre located on the LRT line.
 If you want an Edmonton divrorce, then the documents must filed in the Court of Queen's Bench in Edmonton.
 The addresses to file either a Calgary divorce or an Edmonton divorce can be obtained by visiting Alberta Courts website.
 If you are seeking an Alberta divorce in other than Edmonton and Calgary, you can find the right Court location on the website.

 Our company is founded on the basis that getting a divorce should not be so costly that either party will be ruined financially.
 We can help you throughout the process at very reasonable prices.
-Our basic price for an Alberta divorce is $1000..
-Our prices includes the Court filing fee (currently $210) and all copying and mailing charges, even the GST is included.
+Our basic price for an Alberta divorce is $1,200.
+Our prices includes the Court filing fee (currently $260) and all copying and mailing charges.
+GST must be added to the divorce price.
 The only extra cost will be to obtain a marriage certificate (if you do not have one).
 You must supply a photograph of your former spouse if it is a standard divorce.
-If you have children there is an additional charge of $200 to cover the cost of preparing the documents to determine child support amount based on information you supply.
+If you have children there is an additional charge of $300 to cover the cost of preparing the documents to determine child support amount based on information you supply.
 There are also additional charges if your spouse lives outside of Alberta or outside of Canada.
+Most divorces where one of the parties does not live in Canada will cost $1,800.
 If you are filing under the standard divorce path and we can serve your spouse by agreement, there is no charge for serving the documents.
 If you spouse is not co-operative then the cost to hire a process server is in addition to the standard fee..
 There are also some situations that require extra work and we do charge additional fees to handle these situations.
 In most cases our standard fee will cover the cost unless there are some unusual circumstances.
 We will always give you the full cost of our services prior to starting the divorce so there are no surprises to you.

 We offer all potential clients a FREE consultation by telephone or email.
 Please feel free to contact us with all of your Alberta divorce questions and we will advise you whether our services are suitable for your situation.
 In the event the matter is more complicated than we can handle, we provide you with a referral to a lawyer experienced with Alberta divorce law.
 We are here to help you while at the same time trying to reduce your costs to the lowest possible level.